resun-c/django-auth0-engine/README.md

 Twitter, LinkedIn), enterprise systems (Microsoft Active Directory), and others.

-This method takes a Django `HttpRequest` object and the grant code received from the selected IdP as argument.
+Call this method with the request, the grant code received from the selected IdP, and the redirect URL that was sent to the IdP.
+The values must match.

-Upon authentication, it sets the session cookie in the request object and returns a `User` object.
-Otherwise, an `AuthEngineError` object with error information is returned; the request session is unchanged.
+Upon authentication, this method sets the session cookie in the request and returns a `User` object.
+If it fails to authentication the user, an `AuthEngineError` is returned with proper error information.

-Example:
+Example

 ```
 from django_auth0_engine import AuthEngine